thepeerstack/python-sdk/README.md

 ### Update an indexed user
-This methods helps to update the details of an indexed user
+This method helps to update the details of an indexed user

 ```python
 test = thepeer_instance.update_user(reference,**data)